nsdahile/Calculator-gui/README.md

 # Calculator-gui
- This is a calculator software created using java and swing
+ This is a calculator software created using java and swing, AWT